BhallaLab/moose/docs/source/user/py/cookbook/chem_GUI.rst

 **Note**:
 ::

-   *   Drag in pool's and reaction on to the editor widget, now one can set up a reaction.
+   *   Drag in pool and reaction on to the editor widget, now one can set up a reaction.
    *   Click on mooseObject one can find a little arrow on the top right corner of the object, drag from this little arrow to any object for connection. e.g pool to reaction and reaction to pool.
 Specific connection type gets specific colored arrow. e.g. Green color arrow for specifying connection between reactant and product for reaction.
    *   Clicking on the object one can rearrange object for clean layout.
    *   Second order reaction can also be done by repeating the connection over again